basnijholt/nijho.lt/content/post/homelab-explained/index.md

 Each name links to that machine's NixOS configuration.
 The hardware of the NUC, the HP, and the NAS is in [my original homelab post]({{< ref "/post/homelab" >}}).

+In the rest of this post, "nas" means [`docker-lxc`](https://github.com/basnijholt/dotfiles/tree/main/configs/nixos/hosts/docker-lxc), a system container on the NAS that runs my Docker containers.

+{{< detail-tag "Why the NAS runs its containers inside another container (click to unfold)" >}}
-On the NAS, the containers don't run on the [host itself](https://github.com/basnijholt/dotfiles/tree/main/configs/nixos/hosts/nas).
+The containers don't run on the [NAS host itself](https://github.com/basnijholt/dotfiles/tree/main/configs/nixos/hosts/nas).
-They run inside an [Incus](https://linuxcontainers.org/incus/) system container called [`docker-lxc`](https://github.com/basnijholt/dotfiles/tree/main/configs/nixos/hosts/docker-lxc), which keeps the machine that stores my data a little apart from the machine that runs a hundred containers.
+They run inside an [Incus](https://linuxcontainers.org/incus/) system container, which keeps the machine that stores my data a little apart from the machine that runs a hundred containers.
 That container is a full NixOS system of its own, configured like the other machines.
-In the rest of this post, "nas" means that container.
+{{< /detail-tag >}}

 ### What NixOS brings